-4 This differs considerably from the 2,189 dwelling units shown in the census data on page 33 because, as explained in the preface on page 32, the census data includes the entirety of Census Tract 720 which is considerably larger than the neighborhood plan area.
+4 This differs considerably from the 2,189 dwelling units shown in the census data on p.
+39 because, as explained in the preface on p.
+36, the census data includes the entirety of Census Tract 720 which is considerably larger than the neighborhood plan area.